Scraper site: Made for advertising

 Some scraper sites are created to make money by using advertising programs.
-In such case, they are called Made for AdSense sites or MFA.
+In such case, they are called Made for AdSense sites, or MFA.
 This derogatory term refers to websites that have no redeeming value except to lure visitors to the website for the sole purpose of clicking on advertisements.

 Made for AdSense sites are considered search engine spam that dilute the search results with less-than-satisfactory search results.
-The scraped content is redundant to that which would be shown by the search engine under normal circumstances, had no MFA website been found in the listings.
+The scraped content is redundant compared to content shown by the search engine under normal circumstances, had no MFA website been found in the listings.

 Some scraper sites link to other sites in order to improve their search engine ranking through a private blog network.
 Prior to Google's update to its search algorithm known as Panda, a type of scraper site known as an auto blog was quite common among black-hat marketers who used a method known as spamdexing.